FRRouting/frr/doc/user/snmptrap.rst

 To handle snmp traps make sure your snmp setup of frr works correctly as described in the frr documentation in :ref:`snmp-support`.

+BGP handles both :rfc:`4273` and [Draft-IETF-idr-bgp4-mibv2-11]_ MIBs.
-The BGP4 mib will send traps on peer up/down events.
+The BGP4 MIBs will send traps on peer up/down events.
 These should be visible in your snmp logs with a message similar to:

 ::